 Would a great start to Day 3 of our 8-Day Eastern Taiwan Tour continue into the second half?
-Read on and check out the state of Wenshan Hot Spring which was officially closed to public but still visited by many.
+Read on and check out the state of Wenshan Hot Spring which was officially closed to the public but still visited by many.
 We would also visit one of the eight wonders of Taiwan – Qingshui Cliff and do a DIY Night-Tour of Hualien City.

 Qingshui Cliff.
 I’m in the photo by the way, spot me! :)